ar2126/hudl-project-submission/Automation/README.md

 General configuration information is in `.env`.

-To run the tests, ensure the EMAIL parameter is either the provided given test account email, or feel free to subsitute your own.
+To run the tests, ensure the EMAIL parameter is either the provided test account email, or feel free to subsitute your own.

 For security reasons, no passwords are included with the repo in it's current for.
-You may replace these values with a known test account or email the author (aidanrubenstein@gmail.com) for the password to the test account.
+You may replace the PASSWORD field with a known test account password or email the author (aidanrubenstein@gmail.com) for the password to the test account.

 ### Pytest